-Why read this? : We share how how to create and use an e-Commerce customer journey map.
+Why read this? : We share how to create and use an e-Commerce customer journey map.
 Learn how to identify needs, pain points and touchpoints for online shopping.
-Follow our case study on pizza deliveries to see how to plan a typical customer journey.
-Read this to help improve your e-Commerce customer journey.
+Follow our pizza delivery case study to see how a typical customer journey works.
+Read this to learn how to make your e-Commerce customer journey work better.

-It’s a customer experience tool which walks you though what’s needed at each stage of the customer’s journey.
+One of those tools is the customer journey map. applied to the e-Commerce journey.
+This comes from customer experience.
+It walks you though what’s needed at each stage of the customer’s journey.

 Customer Journey Map

 The customer journey map outlines the key stages customers go through.
-From them being unaware of your brand all the way to becoming loyal customers.
+From being unaware of your brand to becoming loyal customers.

 It shares the same thought process as the brand choice funnel.
 The stages roughly correlate to brand objectives like awareness, consideration and trial.